Seattle Children’s Craniofacial Family Chat

 Craniofacial Conditions and Your Insurance

-Exists to increase independence, empowerment and future opportunities for consumers with special needs, their families and communities, through training, information, referral and support.
+PAVE is staffed mostly by parents of children who have special needs.
+It aims to increase independence, empowerment and future opportunities for people with special needs and provide resources for individuals, families and communities through training, information, referral and support.

 Seattle Community Law Center